keploy/community-blog/clrtjus5f000108jy4cf09up7.md

 })
 ```

+## Time for converting YAML to JSON

-With the changes done, it's time to write our conversion function().
+With the changes made and validation of YAML done, it's time to building an efficient parser and interpreter to convert the `YAML` to `JSON`.

 ```python
 def convert_yaml_to_json(yaml_string):